 Florals are a great theme for your Bullet Journal and using a floral font can add some more fun to your setup.

-The main approach is the same as the hearts font – start from a pencil sketch of the letters, draw a flower and then finish up with going over the letters with a pen.
+The main approach is the same as the hearts font – start from a pencil sketch of the letters, draw a flower and then finish up by going over the letters with a pen.

 I love that you can also get creative with it.
 You can create block letters made out of flowers or maybe combine the flowers with some faux calligraphy.